Monday, February 22, 2010

 B: All the pain in the world, and you can feel it.
 Unflinching, grimly beautiful lyrics.
 Slovenia – probably because it was sidelined in the conflict – eschews navel-gazing for something lighter, but Bosnia didn’t really have that luxury.

-A: That said, the chorus here is quite uplifting.
+A: That said, the chorus here is surprisingly uplifting.
 Morbid, but uplifting.

 V: It’s all very primary colours in Ljubljana, isn’t it.
 Wonderful vocals, given there’s only three of them doing the singing.
 I got all excited in a nostalgic kind of way at the beginning there to see the quintessential Bosnian keyboard make an appearance so early on in the piece.
 [Meanwhile, in Millstreet…] Could have done without the choreography, but I like the echo.